skeema/skeema/doc/options.md

 Regardless of the value of this option, invalid SQL is always treated as a fatal error.

-Currently, in Skeema v1.2, this option only affects `skeema lint`.
-In future versions of Skeema, this option will also affect `skeema diff` and `skeema push`, which will automatically lint any new or changed objects.
+Currently, in Skeema CLI v1.2, this option only affects `skeema lint`.
+In future versions of the Skeema CLI, this option will also affect `skeema diff` and `skeema push`, which will automatically lint any new or changed objects.
 If any errors are triggered, the push will not be executed for the current directory.

 ### exact-match